Inflation: Heterodox views

+Additionally, there are theories about inflation accepted by economists outside of the mainstream.
 The Austrian School stresses that inflation is not uniform over all assets, goods, and services.
 Inflation depends on differences in markets and on where newly created money and credit enter the economy.
 Ludwig von Mises said that inflation should refer to an increase in the quantity of money, that is not offset by a corresponding increase in the need for money, and that price inflation will necessarily follow, always leaving a poorer nation.